gscottqueen/user-guide/about.md

 > Durring Covid 19
 ## Tech Lead
 Spending most of my working hours getting really, really good at React, Gatsby, JS, somewhat good at Angular, Typescript, and Webpack.
-Building side projects like Maker Radio and new sculptures for public spaces.

 ## Current State
-Returning back to my true self, working with code and aesthetics to create new works of art.
+Returning back to my true self, working with code and aesthetics to create works of art in new media and research.

 ___